shader-slang/slang/docs/proposals/003-atomic-t.md

 ```

 We allow `Atomic<T>` to be defined anywhere: as struct fields, as array elements, as elements of `RWStructuredBuffer` types,
-or as local and groupshared variable types.
+or as local, global and groupshared variable types or function parameter types.
 For example, in global memory:

 ```hlsl
 struct MyType